fossabot/qtmud/docs/source/manual-of-qtmud-development.rst

+.. _manual-of-qtmud-development:

 ###########################
 Manual of qtMUD Development
 ###########################

 This manual is intended as a comprehensive reference for the maintainance and development of qtMUD, as a codebase and as a project.
+It does not assume familiarity with Python, but does assume you're familiar with :ref:`project-information`.

 ***************************
 Introduction to the Project